 The Inclusion department is keen to use innovative IT programs to help a range of pupils make progress with their basic literacy and numeracy skills.
 Our recent addition is the Lexia Reading program which provides explicit, systematic and structured drill and practice in the basic skills that make up successful reading: phonemic awareness, phonics, fluency, vocabulary and comprehension.
 This has been installed on computers within the Learning Support department but is also accessible from home to registered students.

 There are a small number of students in Years 8 and 9 who are withdrawn from one modern foreign language (either French or German).
 During this time they work on improving their literacy skills with specialist teachers.
 A number of different strategies are used to address each student’s particular difficulties.
 These include individualised, multi-sensory reading and spelling schemes such as PAT (Phonological Aware Training).
 ‘Lexia Reading’ is also used to target specific reading and spelling difficulties and motivate the students to succeed.
-The Learning Support department helps pupils to improve their writing skills by working on grammar, punctuation, sentence structure and different writing styles.
+The Inclusion department helps pupils to improve their writing skills by working on grammar, punctuation, sentence structure and different writing styles.
 In Year 9 members of the English and Inclusion departments work closely together to prepare the students for their ‘End of KS3 Teacher Assessment’, using the withdrawal lessons and providing extra support in English lessons.
-Pupil progress is carefully monitored using individual education plans and there are many opportunities for parents to become involved.
+Pupil progress is carefully monitored using individual education plans and there are many opportunities for parents to become involved..